Hersham: Notable events

 King George III visited Weylands farm in Hersham where he saw the first drill plough.
 Queen Victoria wrote in her diary how she saw her first steam train in Hersham when she was a young girl.

 In more recent times the punk group Sham 69 with lead singer Jimmy Pursey, had its roots in Hersham.
 The band's biggest hit was Hersham Boys.
 Sham 69 took their name from the remnants of a piece of graffiti in the area which made reference to when Walton and Hersham Football Club secured the Athenian League title in 1969.

 Due to its proximity to London and Shepperton Studios, Hersham is frequently a filming location for film and television productions including Nighty Night, The Glass, and Monty Python The second series of the TV show, Ashes to Ashes was filmed in Hersham.
 The Mummy was filmed in Hersham.
+The TV show Not Going Out is filmed in Hersham as was Never the Twain and several TV and film advertisements.

-Hersham is also home to Britain's largest colony of parakeets near Esher Rugby Club.
+Hersham is also home to Britain's largest colony of parakeets, near Esher Rugby Club.
 This was estimated in 2004 to have consisted of around 7,000 birds.

 Education

 Within Hersham is the mixed, secondary Three Rivers Academy.
-The school holds specialist Business and Enterprise College status, and boasts an impressive drama programme.
+The school holds specialist Business and Enterprise College status.
 Its roll holds approx. 1200 students.
 Hersham also has three primary schools – Burhill, became primary in 2015, Bell Farm, became primary in 2014 and Cardinal Newman.